 A person experiencing a midlife crisis is being shaken apart by an earthquake of the soul.
 Little stable ground exists inside them to act as support at such a time of inner shift.

 Some counseling tips in helping partners.

 - Help shift the crisis into transformation.
 A crisis is about breaking, the more you re-enforce crisis, the more likely your relationship will break from the crisis.
 Instead, approach this as a process of transformation.
 Transformation isn’t about breaking; it’s about change.
 If you help your partner transform, it helps smooth out the breaking aspects of change, and you will have a higher likely hood of being able to repair any relationship problems as a result.

 - Don’t hold on too tightly to your husband.
 The harder you hold on to them, the more likely their change will break you in reflection, or cause inner turmoil for yourself to be set off.
 Also, the harder you hold to them, the more you reinforce the crisis and inner earthquake aspects of the process.
 Hold on enough to keep yourself and other family members together.
-Hold on enough to help balance your partner as required, but not too much to take the brunt of their lashing out.
+Hold on enough to help balance your relationship as required, but not too much to take the brunt of their lashing out.

 - Since a partner is in part a reflection of ourselves, you will have to find peace in shifting also.
 Otherwise, you will internalize the stress and take on pain of the midlife crisis yourself.
 It will be equally important for you to be extra pro-active in your health practices and look towards movement practices such as yoga, exercise, or Qi Gong to help re-establish your equilibrium.